Developing and caring for collections

 Objects start deteriorating from the moment they are made.
 What they are made of, how they were made and how they were used over their lifetime affects how quickly they deteriorate.
 Keeping objects stable and slowing down this deterioration is the challenge for museums as they try to preserve their collections for future generations.

 - Very dry or very damp conditions – referred to in terms of relative humidity (RH)

 Responding to these threats, collections care starts with considering:

 - Emergency planning

 You can do it

 Collections care is not the realm of experts.
-Everyone in the museum is involved in preserving collections for future generations.
-Basic training, good materials and suitable equipment can go a long way to caring for your items.
+Everyone in the museum is involved in preserving collections.
+Basic training, good materials, and suitable equipment can go a long way to ensuring your items are cared for.